Course Outline

 Practice Game:

-The Socrates Drill – Teams solve a grey-area scenario (ethical, interpersonal, or process-related) with no digital input, using pure reasoning, challenge, and debate.
+The Socrates Drill – Teams resolve a nuanced scenario (ethical, interpersonal, or process-related) without digital input, relying on pure reasoning, challenge, and debate.

-(Example scenarios available on request – e.g., conflicting stakeholder priorities, team burnout signs, vague responsibilities.)
+(Example scenarios available upon request – e.g., conflicting stakeholder priorities, signs of team burnout, vague responsibilities.)

-Module 4: Human First – Staying Real in a Smart World
+Module 4: Human First – Staying Authentic in a Smart World

-This final module reinforces the mindset: “Use AI — but stay human.”
-We’ll co-create new habits and rituals that protect trust, thinking, and humanity in the flow of daily work.
+This final module reinforces the mindset: "Use AI—but stay human."
+We will co-create new habits and rituals that protect trust, critical thinking, and humanity within the daily workflow.

-- Balancing clarity + empathy in digital spaces
+- Balancing clarity and empathy in digital spaces

-- Human signals that can’t be automated: presence, listening, warmth
+- Recognizing human signals that cannot be automated: presence, listening, warmth

-- Owning the last 10%: decisions, emotions, responsibility
+- Claiming the last 10%: decisions, emotions, and responsibility

 - Format: Small groups (3-4 people) in breakout rooms or in-person clusters

-- Goal: Identify real-life examples from their daily work where human signals (presence, empathy, warmth, active listening) made a positive impact — or where their absence caused problems
+- Goal: Identify real-life examples from daily work where human signals (presence, empathy, warmth, active listening) had a positive impact—or where their absence caused issues

 - Process: